OfficeDev/office-js-docs-pr/docs/publish/publish.md

 ## GoDaddy Microsoft 365 SKUs

 [Microsoft 365 subscriptions provided by GoDaddy](https://www.godaddy.com/business/office-365) have limited support for add-ins.
-The following options are **not** supported:
+The following options are **not** supported.

 - Deployment through the Microsoft Admin Center.
 - Deployment through Exchange servers.